mozilla-releng/mozilla-linux-pkg-manager/docs/index.rst

-mozilla-deb-pkg-manager
+mozilla-gcp-ar-pkg-manager
 =======================

-`mozilla-releng/mozilla-deb-pkg-manager` is a Python tool for managing Mozilla `.deb` packages.
+`mozilla-releng/mozilla-gcp-ar-pkg-manager` is a Python tool for managing Mozilla `.deb` packages.

 Table of Contents